Can Soda Dissolve Teeth? The Worst Drinks For Dental Health

 Dr. Jorgenson has some tips for protecting your family’s tooth enamel, even if you can’t kick the soda habit or stop eating sugar:

-- Limit your soda and sugar intake to only once in a 24-hour period, and all in one sitting, because the worst thing you can do is eat it throughout the day.
-(I agree: then your body constantly has the strain of having to neutralize those acids and pump insulin, etc.)
+- Limit your soda and sugar intake to only once in a 24-hour period, and all in one sitting, because the worst thing you can do is eat it throughout the day (which means your body constantly has the strain of having to neutralize those acids and pump insulin throughout the day, etc.)

 - Brush and floss thoroughly after having soda, sugar, and other highly acidic foods.